-Mark Schaefer did a research to find the best and biggest business blogs on Fortune 500.
-It turned out to that the best blogs happen to be come from companies who have earned a solid reputation in the market place for their area of industry.
+Mark Schaefer did research to find the best and biggest business blogs on Fortune 500.
+It turned out that the best blogs happen to have come from companies who have earned a solid reputation in the market place for their area of industry.

 Hence, the big companies are leveraging blogging to build business brands.
 They blog regularly and consistently and share it across their social media profiles to build their brand.
 They understand that the success of their company comes from the strength of their brand.

 To build a great business, you have to build a great brand.

 The big companies have learned how blogging helps to build business brands and how to leverage them to build their business brands.
 How much more the small and medium-sized business?
 Obviously, small and medium-sized businesses must follow the leading of the big companies!